Vansmak/composr/README.md

 A web-based interface for managing Docker containers and docker-compose configurations across multiple Docker hosts with powerful project creation and backup capabilities.

+Created using AI - use at your own ris.

 ## Key Features

 ### Multi-Host Docker Management 🆕